Khan/style-guides/style/javascript.md

 ### Inline Comments

-Inline style comments should be of the `//` variety, not the `/* */` variety.
+Inline comments should be of the `//` variety, not the `/* */` variety.

 ### Top level file, class, and component comments

-All files, classes, and components should have a comment.
+All files, classes, and components should have a comment (if a file only has a single class or component, then there's no need for an extra comment for the whole file).

+Ideally, we should use a JSDoc-style comment, so that IDEs can pick them up for display.
+You don't, necessarily, have to worry about documenting each argument (or prop), you can rely upon TypeScript for that, instead.

 Syntax: